 Vtape Video Play is a personal invitation to a series that features leading artists from different generations and cultural perspectives, who are among the most important artists working in video and digital imagery today.
 All of the titles represented have been closed-captioned for accessibility.

-Vtape invites you to preview 8 programs in bespoke screening rooms addressing both a creative and critical practice on some of the most pressing conversations of our time.
+Vtape invites you to preview 8 programs addressing creative and critical practices about some of the most pressing conversations of our time.